-- In patients with cancer receiving hormonal agents, biologic products, or radiotherapy, unless also receiving concomitant myelosuppressive chemotherapy (1.3). - In patients with cancer receiving myelosuppressive chemotherapy when the anticipated outcome is cure (1.3). - As a substitute for RBC transfusions in patients who require immediate correction of anemia (1.3).
+- In patients with cancer receiving hormonal agents, biologic products, or radiotherapy, unless also receiving concomitant myelosuppressive chemotherapy (1.3). - In patients with cancer receiving myelosuppressive chemotherapy when the anticipated outcome is cure (1.3). - In patients with cancer receiving myelosuppressive chemotherapy in whom the anemia can be managed by transfusion (1.3). - As a substitute for RBC transfusions in patients who require immediate correction of anemia (1.3).